jsingh-pb10/personal_site/docs/Projects/hexeract.md

     3) Extract - transform - load of data into signal generator
     4) A buy/sell signal generator
     5) Portfolio manager/optimizer
-    6) Risk management
+    6) Risk manager

 <p align="justify ">
- Code samples from the private repo are available <a href="https://github.com/jsingh-pb10/hexeract"> here </a> .
-The sampled code from the signal generator makes use of a <a href="https://en.wikipedia.org/wiki/Dynamic_mode_decomposition"> Dynamic Mode Decomposition </a>, and the sample code from the portfolio optimizer makes use of heirarchal <a href="https://en.wikipedia.org/wiki/Risk_parity"> risk parity </a>.
+ Code samples from the private repository are available <a href="https://github.com/jsingh-pb10/hexeract"> here </a> .
+The sampled code from the signal generator makes use of <a href="https://en.wikipedia.org/wiki/Dynamic_mode_decomposition"> Dynamic Mode Decomposition </a>.
+The sampled code from the portfolio optimizer makes use of heirarchal <a href="https://en.wikipedia.org/wiki/Risk_parity"> risk parity </a>.
 This combination annually gives approx 1.125 times the Nifty 50 return which is a benchmark Indian stock market index that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.
  </p>

 <p align="justify ">